VertaAI/modeldb/client/verta/docs/tutorials/packaging/registry.rst

     registered_model = client.create_registered_model(name="my model", label=["research-purpose", "team-a"])

 Each registered model can have one or many *model versions* associated with it.
-With model version, we can store necessary information for deployment, such as artifacts, model, requirements, etc as follows:
+With model versions, we can store necessary information for deployment, such as artifacts, model, requirements, etc. as follows:

 .. code-block:: python